Volkswagen is arguably the car company most associated with Germany. Audi, BMW, and Mercedes might also spring to mind.

 How Many Companies Does Volkswagen Own?

-Volkswagen AG owns eight automotive brands as of the end of 2022.
+Volkswagen AG owns eight vehicular brands as of the end of 2022.

 The Volkswagen Group (Volkswagen AG in Germany) is divided into two divisions: Automotive and Financial Services.
-Combined, it has numerous subsidiary companies.
+Combined, it has multiple subsidiary companies.

-For the purposes of this guide, let’s adhere to the Automotive Division.
+For the purposes of this guide, let’s stick to the Automotive Division.

 (This information is correct as of 31 December 2021.)